slatedocs/slate/source/includes/_documents.md

   -H "Authorization: APIAuth your-hmac-auth-header"
 ```

-Create a document to be signed by passing either a File (in PDF) or a Hash of the file.
+Create a document to be signed by passing either a PDF file or the Hash of the file.
-_Note: Either the "File" or "Hash" must be passed._
+(_Note: Either the "File" or "Hash" must be passed._)

-If you are using our [embedded signing widget](#widget), we suggest that you pass a File so that it can be displayed to the end user (signer) within the signing flow.
+If you are using our [embedded signing widget](#widget), we suggest that you pass a __File__ so that it can be displayed to the end user (signer) within the signing flow on your webpage.
+Also when using the widget you must pass the __email of the signer__ (name is optional) so that we can send them a copy of the signed document when the signing process is complete.

 ### HTTP Request